-30 Minute Black Bean Corn and Rice Skillet has everything a well-rounded, wholesome meal requires!
-Delicious flavour, protein, and veggies – this is the perfect family dinner recipe with numerous serving options!
+30 Minute Black Bean Corn and Rice Skillet has everything a well-rounded, wholesome meal needs!
+This is a perfect family dinner with many serving options!

 Try tossing it with cooked pasta and a few tablespoons of salsa for a hearty pasta dish.
 Spoon liberally over a sheet pan lined with tortilla chips, top with shredded cheese and bake at 350 degrees for 5 minutes for a savoury nacho dish – how’s that for family fun night food!?

 Use canned pantry ingredients to make this recipe faster and easier!

 The simplicity of this recipe speaks for itself.
 I used canned black beans, frozen corn, leftover brown rice, and just a few pantry staple seasonings.
 These ingredients, paired with fresh red onion, chopped red peppers, and freshly minced garlic, and you’ve got a dinner fit for a King.
 Or a Queen!

 Oh, and I can’t forget to mention the freshness of the lime juice.
 Citrus in almost any dish brings out the flavours so well.
 And, if you’re adventurous – that’s how I describe people who eat cilantro – you can most certainly add some fresh chopped cilantro to this dish to make it more authentically Mexican.
 I’m of the persuasion that cilantro takes like soap, so I always substitute it with freshly chopped parsley.

 The choice is yours, Dear Reader; parsley or cilantro – either way, you’re going to really enjoy the fresh, vibrant flavours of this dish and the versatility of it as well!

 Reheat for breakfast???
 Yes!